Wes1eyyy/FHIR-Hackthon-Group-14-Scenario-2/README.md

 **Code Base Overview**
 - Boxplot_src.py contains the python source code of the boxplot.
 - Boxplot_code_Intro.ipynb contains the Introduction, parameters, AI comments and example result graph for Disease: 'Asthma'.
+- BarChart.py contains the python source code of the bar chart with the intial result for Disease: 'Asthma'
+- LineGraph.py contains the python source code of the line graph with the intial result for Disease: 'Asthma'
 - Mind Map for our Senario